SpaceX launch delayed again, this time because of weather

 The privately owned company had rescheduled launch for Saturday after encountering a technical problem minutes before a launch attempt on Friday from Cape Canaveral Air Force Station in Florida.

-The rocket carries six small satellites for Orbcomm Inc, a provider of machine-to-machine data and messaging services worldwide.
+The rocket carries six small satellites for Orbcomm Inc ORBC.O, a provider of machine-to-machine data and messaging services worldwide.

 “Today's Orbcomm launch attempt has been scrubbed due to weather.”
 SpaceX wrote on its website.